k21971/EvilHack/doc/evilhack-changelog.md

 - Cancellation and half-spell-damage now cover elemental vulnerabilities
 - Add a couple humorous epitaphs
 - Priest-forged Hammer of the Gods adopts the priest's alignment
+- Fix: panic when wielded boomerang returns to empty quiver